samuelchassot/tinynf-csharp/report/notes.md

 ### Using annotations
 By using this annotation `[MethodImpl(MethodImplOptions.NoOptimization)]` on:
+All these are obtained by disabling Tiered Compilation and Quick JIT on all project
 - `Main`, `Receive`, `Transmit` and `Process`: 5625
 - `Receive`, `Transmit` and `Process`: 5976
 - `Receive`, `Transmit`: 6484